SamiPerttu/fundsp/README.md

 Signal latencies are similarly analyzed from input to output in detail, facilitating automatic removal of pre-delay from effects chains.
+The definition of latency is one of involuntary causal kind, so voluntarily placed delay elements do not count as latency.

 For example,
 [FIR](https://en.wikipedia.org/wiki/Finite_impulse_response) filters